-Yog-Sothoth is an Outer God in the Cthulhu Mythos of H.P.
-Lovecraft.
+Yog-Sothoth is an Outer God in the stories of H.P.
+Lovecraft and other authors.
 Yog-Sothoth is linked with all of time and space, but is sealed outside of the universe that humans inhabit.
-In Through the Gates of the Silver Key, Yog-Sothoth is described as being being an All-in-One and One-in-All of limitless being and self, allied to the essence of existence.
+In Through the Gates of the Silver Key, Yog-Sothoth is described as an All-in-One and One-in-All of limitless being and self, allied to the essence of existence.

-A giant mass of iridescent globes, like soap bubbles or a barely seeable mass of feelers, legs, eyes, stalked organs, and tentacles phasing in and out of reality, or a huge man seated on a throne, dressed in fine yellow robes, his face covered by a yellow veil, with only his clawed hands showing, the silhouette of a man behind a strange shimmering curtain. or a single free-flying globe like a UFO, Kenneth Grant, occultist who seems to take all this a lot more seriously than is good for him, and says that Yog-Sothoth is a manifestation of the darkest part of the psyche describes his color as a gangrenous shade of green. with no upper skull at all, only a bloated mess that is his maggot-festering, naked brain, a madly gazing, giant's "Cyclops" eye beringed by octopoidal palpi and shark teeth above a warty tyrannosaurus-like body covered in muck.
+According to the stories The Horror in the Museum and The Lurker at the Threshold, Yog-Sothoth appears in this dimension as a congeries of iridescent globes "stupendous in its malign suggestiveness", from which it extrudes tentacles, eyes, mouths or whatever the need of the moment requires.
+In Lovecraft's 1928 story The Dunwich Horror, its spawn appear as an invisible mass of feelers, legs, eyes, stalked organs, and tentacles, made visible only for a second by the use of a magic powder.
+Kenneth Grant, an occultist who appears to take all this a lot more seriously than is good for him, says Yog-Sothoth is a manifestation of the darkest part of the psyche.
+Grant describes it as a gangrenous shade of green. with no upper skull at all, only a bloated mass that is its maggot-festering, naked brain, a madly gazing, giant's "Cyclops" eye ringed by octopoid palpi and shark teeth above a warty tyrannosaurus-like body covered in muck.

 Yog-Sothoth has avatars who live to serve the great deity.